seamplex/feenox/README4engineers.markdown

   [1]: https://www.seamplex.com/feenox/doc/tutorials/320-thermal
   [the documentation]: https://seamplex.com/feenox/doc/

-# Why
+# Why FeenoX works the way it does

 There are two “why” questions we have to answer.

 1. Why is FeenoX different from other “similar” tools?

     Consider again the NAFEMS LE10 case from fig. 1 above.
-Take some time and think (or investigate) how other FEA tools handle this case.
+Take some time to think (or investigate) how other FEA tools handle this case.
     Note the following features FeenoX provides:

-    - ready-to-run executable (no need to compile)
+    - [ready-to-run executable][] that reads the problem at runtime (no need to compile anything to solve a particular problem)
     - self-explanatory plain-text near-English input file
       - one-to-one correspondence between computer input file and human description of the problem